Skip to content

 5. Scope of services

-• Standard tests and inspections
+• HVAC equipment testing and inspections

 • Tune-up and cleaning tasks

-• Rewiring electrical components
+• Checking and rewiring electrical components

 If you sell multiple tiers of HVAC maintenance packages, include a line that lets you specify which package your customer has selected.